jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 Prototype instantiates a new instance by invoking a method of an object without having to know the object's concrete class type.
 This object method is responsible for returning an instance of its own class for which it has this knowledge.

-Factories centralize change around construction logic; Prototype distributes it across the objects that already know how to reproduce themselves.
+Factories centralize change around construction logic.
+Prototype distributes it across the objects that already know how to reproduce themselves.
 This object-method invocation (rather than a static factory method) shifts construction knowledge from centralized code into the objects themselves.
 That shift is what allows Prototype to remain resilient to class evolution and separates it from its fellow creational patterns.

-This blog entry continues with Prototype with a Drawing Program Use Case example, much like what PowerPoint provides to render shapes.
+This blog entry continues with Prototype with a Drawing Program Use Case example.

 # Drawing Program Use Case
 <img src="/assets/Prototype5.png" alt="PowerPoint Slides"  width = "50%" align="right" style="padding-right: 35px;">

 I render my UML class diagrams in PowerPoint.
 I mentioned this in a previous blog entry where I presented [My Design Process](https://jhumelsine.github.io/2024/05/28/design-process.html).
 PowerPoint has its advantages and disadvantages as a design tool, but I found that it has been sufficient for my needs.
 PowerPoint's Drawing feature allows me to create shapes, connect them, color them, add/edit text, etc. Almost every UML class diagram in my blog entries has been rendered using PowerPoint.

-This Prototype Use Case will sketch out a design and implementation for some of the features of a drawing tool.
+This Prototype Use Case will sketch out a design and implementation for some of the features of a drawing program.
 It will include:
-* A skeleton design and implementation for a drawing tool illustrating the basic shape organization structure.
+* A skeleton design and implementation for a drawing program illustrating the basic shape organization structure.
 * Using a __Prototype__ and __Prototype Registry__ to acquire `Shape` objects by name.
 This allows new concrete `Shape` types to be added without having to update the Prototype portion of the design.
 The only addition required is to register a breeder object of the new type.
 * The ability to group `Shapes` together, such as one can do with the __Group__ feature in PowerPoint.
 * The ability to make copies of any `Shapes` such as one can do with _Copy-and-Paste_ in PowerPoint.